aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/charts/chart-rendering/_index.md

 {{% alert color="primary" %}}

-In case you try to render the non-supported chart types to image or PDF, you may end up with 0 sized images or blank PDF.
+In case you try to render the non‑supported chart types to image or PDF, you may end up with zero‑sized images or a blank PDF.

 {{% /alert %}}